jac459/metadriver/README.md

 ## Install

-This driver is based on Node.js technology, you thus need to install node.js first in your computer: https://nodejs.org/en/download/
+This driver is based on Node.js technology, you thus need to install node.js first in your computer: https://nodejs.org/en/download/.
+At time of writing this article (Q3 - 2020) this driver support the latest version of node.js.
 Note: this driver can be directly installed on the Neeo brain provided that you root it first.
 Please consult the following repository to get more information: https://github.com/jac459/NeeoDriversInBrain.
 Note that installing the driver in the brain is more complex overall and it is recommended to start by using a computer or a raspberry ideally.